 By Brenna Fender

-Dental care is an important part of pet ownership.
+Dental care is an important part of pet ship.
 Bad breath and stained or loose teeth can have consequences that are far beyond cosmetic.

 Plaque is a sticky substance that forms on teeth.
 As it hardens, it becomes tarter, and it can spread below the gum line.
 When this occurs, infection can set in.
 Infections in the mouth can spread to other organs, like the heart, and can potentially become life threatening.